cnlohr/shadertrixx/README.md

 ```

-With [vrchat shader globals](https://creators.vrchat.com/worlds/vrc-graphics/vrchat-shader-globals) we can update one of the methods for more reliability.
+With the [VRChat shader globals](https://creators.vrchat.com/worlds/vrc-graphics/vrchat-shader-globals) we can update one of the methods for more reliability.

 ```hlsl
 uniform float _VRChatCameraMode;